martinraveglia/sky-lending-frontend/README.md

 ## About The Project

 This project is a frontend User managing tool, it integrates with a server developed on ExpressJS w/ Typescript and MongoDB.
-Authentication is solved as well, having protected routes for any role related action.
 Available roles are `admin` and `user`, admin accounts cannot be created through the application logic, those are created directly on the database.

-Users have the capability to create an account, logIn, update and retrieve their personal information.
+Users have the capability to create an account, log in, update and retrieve their personal information.

-Admins, in the other hand, have the capability to retrieve information on every user in the database.
+Admins, in the other hand, have the capability to log in and retrieve information on every user in the database.

 ### Built With